silviamaggi/smd-com/_casestudies/case-study-acclimatize-me.md

 ---
 layout: portfolio-content
-title: Acclimatize.me - Notification app for travellers
+title: 'Acclimatize.me - Notification app for travellers'
 featured-post: true
 date: 2021-02-18T21:39:15.000Z
-last_modified_at: '2021-09-12T14:41:22.566Z'
+last_modified_at: '2021-09-12 21:35:32'
-description: How can you design a product that helps travellers prepare and acclimatize fast for their trip so they don’t miss a minute of fun?
+description: "How can you design a product that helps travellers prepare and acclimatize fast for their trip so they don't miss a minute of fun?"
-excerpt: How can you design a product that helps travellers prepare and acclimatize fast for their trip so they don’t miss a minute of fun?
+excerpt: "How can you design a product that helps travellers prepare and acclimatize fast for their trip so they don't miss a minute of fun?"
 featured-image: feat-acclimatize-case-study-featured-img.jpg
 skills:
   - User interviews